 A number of improvements were made with respect to operating the Runruno open pit, which ensured the pit can operate smoothly until the end of mine life.
 The Runruno pit runs through Malilibeg Fault, however prior to 2019, there were no considerations for the fault in the mine design, which resulted in a number of unexpected pit failures starting in 2018, which effected the mining rates at Runruno.
 The new management redesigned the pit to put in a cutback, to satisfy the required factor of safety for the pit walls.
 This increased waste movements and stripping ratios from the original designs, however this will ensure safe and stable operation of the pit till 2026.

 Finally, there was a distinct lack of definition drilling and thus the understanding of the mine reserves going forward.
-This is being corrected with significant money spent on reserve drilling.
-This will increase the confidence in the mine reserves in the stages 2 & 3, with further work required in stages 4 & 5, thus allowing for better forecasting and short and medium term mine planning.
+This has been corrected with significant money spent on reserve drilling.
+This has increased the confidence in the mine reserves, thus allowing for better forecasting and short and medium term mine planning.